VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 In this approach, the part of the system that calculates the order total obtains the pricing information from the bounded contexts (such as the **Conference Management** bounded context) at the point in time that it performs the calculation.
-The calculation could still be performed by the **Orders and Registrations** bounded context, or be handled by another bounded context or service within the system.
+The **Orders and Registrations** bounded context could still perform the calculation, or it could delegate the calculation to another bounded context or service within the system.

 The advantage of this approach is that the system always uses the latest pricing information whenever it is calculating an order total.